FSQS expands the community of Financial Services Organisations

-We are pleased to see the continued growth of organisations in Financial Services taking advantage of the FSQS service, as PCF Bank has now joined.
-There are now 20 Banks, Building Societies and Insurance financial services organisations within the FSQS community of purchasers, to utilise FSQS as a tool to support the insurer’s 3rd party risk management processes.
+We are pleased to see the continued growth of organisations in Financial Services taking advantage of the FSQS service, Ipswich Building Society has recently agreed to become the 38th financial services organisation using FSQS to support their supplier and third-party qualification, compliance, and risk management processes.

-PCF Bank decision to join the FSQS Community should result in even greater reductions in duplication of time and effort, as the same profile of information is shared and used for qualification and compliance by all banks, building societies and insurers using FSQS.
+With the decisions of these organisations joining the FSQS Community it should result in even greater reductions in duplication of time and effort, as the same profile of information is shared and used for qualification and compliance by all banks, building societies and insurers using FSQS.
 The principle of this community approach is that the benefits increase each time another bank or major financial services organisation joins the FSQS Community.

 The vast majority of information collected by FSQS relates to the suppliers company and its policies and procedures, plus the products and services which are supplied.
 Some of the questions asked are specific to a particular customer and where there are answers to questions that have been provided, which are deemed to be specific to a particular customer, this data will only be shared with the applicable customer and will not be shared with any other bank or financial services organisation or that may join FSQS in future.